 - Analyze how the institutions of international trade, investment, and financing impact corporate strategy, structure, and operations outside the U.S.

-This course carries four units of credit, and is taught by faculty who are responsible for conducting eight hours of SCU classes, all sessions in-country, grading the student’s academic submissions, and providing final grades.
-There will be mandatory pre-trip classes on campus.
+This course carries four units of credit, and is taught by Prof. Nydia Macgregor.
+They will be responsible for conducting required in-person class meetings or online course content, all sessions in-country, grading the student’s academic submissions, and providing final grades.
+There will be mandatory pre-trip classes on campus for Evening MBA students.

 The fees for this class are as follows: